Anybody2007/guacamole-docker/README.md

-# Guacamole Docker Deployment with Nginx Reverse Proxy with 2FA protection
+# Guacamole Container Deployment with Nginx Reverse Proxy with 2FA protection

 - This repository contains Docker configuration files for setting up Apache Guacamole, a clientless remote desktop gateway, using Docker.
 It includes an Nginx reverse proxy to make Guacamole accessible directly at the server's root URL (`http://IP` or `http://fqdn` or `http://127.0.0.1`).
 - The configuration uses the latest versions of Guacamole and MySQL.